Atractocarpus chartaceus: Description

-This species is dioecious, meaning that functionally female and functionally male flowers are borne on separate plants.
+This species is dioecious, meaning that female and male flowers are borne on separate plants.
 The inflorescences are either terminal or axillary and include one, two or three flowers.
 The individual flowers are actinomorphic and either 5 or 6 merous (i.e. with 5 or 6 petals and sepals), and quite fragrant.
 Flowering occurs from August to October.

 The fruits are a berry in botanical terms, measuring 15 to 30 mm long and 7 to 18 mm in diameter.
 They are orange or red, finely hairy and the remains of the calyx tube is attached at the distal end.
 Fruits contain a sweet edible pulp with several 4 to 5 mm seeds embedded in it.
 They ripen from April to August.

 Taxonomy

-The German naturalist and Government Botanist for Victoria, Ferdinand von Mueller, originally described this species in 1860 as Gardenia chartacea, publishing it in his work Essay on the plants collected by Mr Eugene Fitzalan during Lieut.
+The German naturalist and Victorian Government botanist, Ferdinand von Mueller, originally described this species in 1860 as Gardenia chartacea, publishing it in his work Essay on the plants collected by Mr Eugene Fitzalan during Lieut.
 Smith's Expedition to the Estuary of the Burdekin.
 In 1875 he revised the name in his monumental work Fragmenta phytographiae Australiae, transferring it to a new genus with the combination Randia chartacea.
-More than one hundred years later, in 1999, it was revised by botanists Christopher Francis Puttock and Christopher John Quinn who placed the species in its current genus Atractocarpus.
+More than one hundred years later, in 1999, it was revised by botanists Christopher Francis Puttock and Christopher John Quinn, who placed the species in its current genus Atractocarpus.